zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 The thing or does not know 'what is not seen, or what is seen, does not know himself Due to orKnowing or knowing about a very little impulse due to other This says blasphemism.
 Stare three-way, comforter, five-way From a vagina, a seven way, an attic is blurred.
-“Mousianism Do not go” is not in the bliss. absent.
+"Mousianism Do not go" is not in the bliss. absent.
 Panoven.
 Gathering Do not do.
 Moucism remots itself.
 Constipation.
 Conducting the demise.
 A distance from the bliss is a man.
 Nikmune, Separated Unlimited Close.

-[APZ 178.2] (#apz178 .2) {#apz178 .2 .ref .apz} "Do not make the image”
+[APZ 178.2] (#apz178 .2) {#apz178 .2 .ref .apz} "Do not make the image"
-The image of the four great demons, the four great demons, the figure of the four great demons “Do not make the stove in the image” is not the stove of the image.
+The image of the four great demons, the four great demons, the figure of the four great demons "Do not make the stove in the image" is not the stove of the image.
 Desire does not do.
 Do not make love.
 Do not stick.
 Be noun.

-[APZ 178.3] (#apz178 .3) {#apz178 .3 .ref .apz} "also know dimension”
+[APZ 178.3] (#apz178 .3) {#apz178 .3 .ref .apz} "also know dimension"
-Whether “dimension” is any higher mushy of the mind, dimension in one way. two- Dimension is that to think, to exalt himself, and to think down the other three Dimension in a way.
+Whether "dimension" is any higher mushy of the mind, dimension in one way. two- Dimension is that to think, to exalt himself, and to think down the other three Dimension in a way.
 That is, the dimension is equal, and the dimension is diminutive Dimension from a penny dimension that is, from profit, the dimension derives from fame dimension